 Our research team frequently speak at conferences in the UK and around the world and are regularly published in peer-reviewed journals.
 They also work collaboratively with a number of well-respected research departments, including the Arthritis Research Campaign National Primary Care Centre at Keele University; the College of Health and Biomedicine at Victoria Univerisity in Melbourne; and the Department of Twin Research and Genetic Epidemiology at Kings College London.

-Their research experitise has been recognised by a number of grants, scholarships and prizes, and one staff member recently scooped the Research Into Practice Award at the Institute of Osteopathy 2016 awards - go Jerry!
+Their research experitise has been recognised by a number of grants, scholarships and prizes.

 9. Professional opportunities

 Osteopathy is a flexible and rewarding career with good earning potential and our graduates have a wealth of options open to them.

 Currently UCO graduates make up approximately 41% of practicing osteopaths in the UK and a survey conducted by the University of Bedfordshire in 2016 found that over 92% of UCO graduates were in employment six months after graduation, with an average income of £36,724 per year.